Get an Estimate

 Home Siding Choices

-Aluminum siding was once all the rage, but technology has drastically improved the way siding is made so that there are far better options on the market today.
+Aluminum siding was once all the rage, but technology has drastically improved siding manufacturing, so there are far better house siding options on the market today.
 Aluminum dents easily and doesn’t last as long as we wish it would.
-The paint on aluminum tends to oxidize over time, as well, so you’ll need to repaint every few years.
-If you’re looking to find something better to replace your old siding, here are some home siding choices.
+The paint on aluminum also tends to oxidize over time, so you’ll need to repaint every few years.
+Here are some home siding choices to find better alternatives to replace your old siding.

 Vinyl

-This option has probably become the most common siding choice of all.
-It’s easy to install, simple to maintain, and is quite hassle-free through its lifespan.
-Simply clean it off every few months to keep it looking shiny and new.
-The color is “baked in” so you never have to worry about the paint chipping off or having to repaint it.
-It’s available in a sea of colors, so you can create a custom look that’s perfect for just your home.
+This option has become the most popular siding choice in many regions.
+It’s easy to install, simple to maintain, and relatively hassle-free throughout its lifespan.
+Clean it off every few months to keep it looking shiny and new.
+The color is “baked in,” so you never have to worry about the paint chipping off or repainting it.
+It’s available in a sea of colors, so you can create a custom look that is perfect for your home.
 It also tends to be quite affordable, which homeowners love.
-It’s the perfect choice for those who want a low-cost, hassle-free, and quality material for siding their house.
-To find out if vinyl is perfect for you, reach out to us here.
+It’s the ideal choice for those who want a low-cost, hassle-free, and quality material for siding their house.
+Peak Custom Remodeling is premium vinyl siding contractor in Baltimore—reach out to us to see if vinyl is perfect for you.

 Fiber Cement

-This option is great for those who really want the look of wood, without the big expense and maintenance requirements of wood.
-It’s made of cellulose fibers (usually wood-based), sand, and cement.
-While it does indeed bring the beauty of the look of wood to your home, it might not be appropriate for all climates.
+This option is excellent for those who want the look of wood without the considerable expense and maintenance requirements of wood.
+Fiber cement comprises cellulose fibers (usually wood-based), sand, and cement.
+While it brings the beauty of the look of wood to your home, it might not be appropriate for all climates.
 Since it contains wood particles, excess moisture can cause it to peel.
-Additionally, it needs to be repainted every few years, as does wood.
-It tends to be a good option for those who really want wood siding, but are on a budget.
+Additionally, property owners must repaint fiber cement siding every few years—the same caveat applies to wood siding.
+Still, fiber cement is the best option for those who want wood siding but also want to prioritize cost efficiency.

 Composite

-This option is perfect for homeowners who want the durability and ease of care that comes with vinyl, while also having a siding that looks a lot like wood.
-It’s made of PVC resin, crushed stone, and polymers.
-Since it doesn’t contain the cellulose fibers that fiber cements does, it isn’t affected by moisture.
+This option is perfect for homeowners who want the durability and ease of care that comes with vinyl while also having siding that looks a lot like wood.
+Composite siding consists of PVC resin, crushed stone, and polymers.
+Unlike fiber cement, composite siding does not suffer the harmful effects of moisture since it doesn’t contain cellulose fibers.
 Therefore it’s an appropriate option for those that live in moist climates.
-The color is also part of the structure, so it doesn’t need to be repainted.
+The color is also part of the structure, so it does not require repainting.

 Ready for a siding update?
-Contact Peak Custom Remodeling for a professional consultation and to get started!
+Contact Peak Custom Remodeling for a professional consultation on these house siding options and more.

 Testimonials